 During the Exit Interview, the Chairperson provides the facility with a written copy of the expected practices found in non-compliance including the reason for the non-compliance.
-The facility is provided two (2) weeks to respond in writing to the non-compliant expected practices utilizing the Response to Non Compliance form provided to every facility in the Audit Packet materials.
+The facility is provided two (2) weeks to respond in writing to the non-compliant expected practices utilizing the Response to Non-Compliance form provided to every facility in the Audit Packet materials.

-Upon receipt of the Agency Response(s), the Audit Chair copies and pastes them into the visiting committee report and includes the Auditor Response.
+Upon receipt of the Agency Response(s), the Audit Chair copies and pastes them into the VCR and includes the Auditor Response.
 Auditor responses should include the rationale for agreement or disagreement with the agency response.
 The Chairperson then has two (2) weeks to make any edits to the report and email the report to the assigned Accreditation Specialist.
-According to this timeline, the Chairperson has four (4) weeks from the conclusion of the audit to submit a completed visiting committee report to the assigned Accreditation Specialist.
+According to this timeline, the Chairperson has four (4) weeks from the conclusion of the audit to submit a completed VCR to the assigned Accreditation Specialist.

-Upon receipt of the VCR, Performance Standards & Expected Practices Accreditation staff implement Quality Assurance procedures which involve formatting and reviewing the finalized VCR prior to sending it to the Agency for review.
+Upon receipt of the VCR, Performance-Based Standards and Expected Practices Accreditation Department staff implement quality assurance procedures which involve formatting and reviewing the finalized VCR prior to sending it to the Agency for review.
 Should an Agency have questions about their report, they can communicate with their Accreditation Specialist for resolution and the Specialist will contact the chairperson prior to resolving the issue.